OclaZ/Faturly/README.md

 npm install
 ```

-3. **Set Up Environment Variables**: Create a `.env.local` file in the root directory and add the following:
+3. **Set Up Environment Variables**: Create a `.env` file in the root directory and add the following:

 ```bash
 DATABASE_URL=your_postgres_database_url